GuruMedi7ation/palvelinten_hallinta/daemon.md

 ![apache2_manual_installation](https://github.com/user-attachments/assets/e2874e5f-fa2b-488b-8cf5-e4ca0f07f481)

 Next, we will proceed to **/etc/apache2/** to have a look around.
 We should first create an example website on /etc/apache2/sites-available/ and configure it.
 We got lucky, and there is a default configuration for us!
 Let's cmd **cat 000-default-conf** and look around some more.
+(( Edit: To clarify, this is the configuration file for virtual hosts, the main configuration file is at **/etc/apache2/apache2.conf** ))

 ![default_conf](https://github.com/user-attachments/assets/a002d6a4-254d-490f-a6c7-4ddb5dcc3c7d)